 E7 – Understand and design improvements in the field of energy transportation and distribution.

-E8 – Understand and design improvements in the field of bioclimatic architecture, understanding its impact on urban planning, as well as knowing how to interpret and apply the Technical Building Code in relation to energy efficiency.
+E8 – Understand and design improvements in the field of bioclimatic architecture, understanding its impact on urban planning, as well as knowing how to interpret and apply the Technical Building Code with regard to energy efficiency.

-E9 – Understand and design improvements in the field of renewable energies applied to desalination.
+E9 – Understand and design improvements in the field of renewable energy applied to desalination.

 E10 – Understand the concepts underlying energy efficiency and savings.